Updated: Apr 28

-Mites are not only among the most wide-spread creatures on the planet, they are also among the most diverse.
-And, because of their small size, they largely go unnoticed.
+Mites are not only among the most widespread creatures on the planet, they are also among the most diverse.
+Yet because of their miniscule stature, they largely go unnoticed - until they cause problems.

-Most mite species are harmless to humans, but some aren’t.
-They can cause allergies, rashes and even make you sick.
-That's why it can be so crucial to get rid of mites.
+The majority of mite species are harmless to humans, but some mites can cause allergic reactions and even make you sick.
+When mites do become a problem, and particularly for people who are highly allergic, it's crucial to get rid of mites.
+But how?!

 Some species of mites live on humans and can transmit diseases or cause allergenic disorders.
 If you're worried about mites in your home, fret not.
 We're experts at getting rid of all kinds of pests and you, too, can get rid of mites for good - without hiring a pro!